Schelte J. Bus

-Schelte John "Bobby" Bus (born 1956) is an American astronomer and discoverer of minor planets at the Institute for Astronomy of the University of Hawaii and deputy director of NASA's Infrared Telescope Facility (IRTF) at the Mauna Kea Observatory in Hawaii, United States.
+Schelte John "Bobby" Bus (born 1956) is an American astronomer and discoverer of minor planets at the Institute for Astronomy of the University of Hawaiʻi and deputy director of NASA's Infrared Telescope Facility (IRTF) at the Mauna Kea Observatory in Hawaii, United States.

 Biography

-Bus graduated in 1979 from Caltech with a BS.
+Bus graduated in 1979 from California Institute of Technology with a BS.
 In 1999, he received his Ph.D. from the Massachusetts Institute of Technology.
 With MIT's Richard Binzel, Bus further added to the knowledge about main-belt asteroids in a spectroscopic survey published in 2002.
 This project was known as Small Main-Belt Asteroid Spectroscopic Survey, Phase II or SMASSII, which built on a previous survey of the main-belt asteroids.
 The visible-wavelength (435–925 nanometers) spectra data was gathered between August 1993 and March 1999.
 During his studies, he worked under the supervision of Eugene Shoemaker.
 As of 2017, Bus is an Astronomer at the University of Hawaii Institute for Astronomy and deputy director of NASA's Infrared Telescope Facility IRTF.